Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 I believe that we would be rewarded.

-When you do something good, then you then it works out for the best.
+When you do something good, then it works out for the best.

-When you do something, when you turn your back, with the goods from the arrangement rewarded, you help someone.
+When you do something, when you turn your back, the goods in the original was rewarded.

-And when you turn your back on someone's knees, then you know that that hurts yourself.
+And when you turn your back on someone's needs, then you know that hurts yourself.

-That that mars your character, mars your thinking, and and it destroys you from the inside.
+That mars your character, mars your thinking, and it destroys you from the inside.

-So you think that you think that uh that not uh l not expressing empathy for Mexican people is destroying the Republican Party from the inside?
+So you think that not expressing empathy for Mexican people is destroying the Republican Party from the inside?

-I think that the Republican Party needs to really show empathy for it, apply a Spanish and Mexican people here because they have a great need, and this will have the Spanish and Mexican people.
+I think that the Republican Party needs to really show empathy for the plight of Spanish and Mexican people here because they have a great need and this will help the Spanish and Mexican people.

 They chose to come here.